-- I understand that policies and procedures, in addition to this handbook, are published on the PA Program website.
+- 1. I understand that policies and procedures, in addition to this handbook, are published on the PA Program website.
 In the case of differences between published policies in this handbook and published policies on the web page, the Handbook should be considered to be the policy of record. - 2.
 I have received a copy of and reviewed the Berry PA Student Handbook and agree to abide by the rules and policies contained therein. - 3.
 I understand that the policies, rules, and benefits described in the Handbook are subject to change. - 4.
-I understand that my matriculation is terminable by myself at any time, regardless of the length of my matriculation. - I understand that my matriculation may also be terminable for infraction of any policy or procedure in this material in accordance with the established policy or procedure for such matters. - 6.
-I understand that by signing this document, I am verifying that I meet technical standards as written in this Handbook and will notify the Program Director immediately should this status change.
+I understand that my matriculation is terminable by myself at any time, regardless of the length of my matriculation. - 5.
+I understand that my matriculation may also be terminable for infraction of any policy or procedure in this material in accordance with the established policy or procedure for such matters. - 6.
+I understand that by signing this document, I am verifying that I meet technical standards as written in this Handbook and will notify the Program Director immediately should this status change. - 7.
+My signature below indicates that I understand the above statements.